Mastercard/pkcs11-tools/docs/MANUAL.md

 e.g.: `prvk/id/{39363231313338383739}`

+## Commands accepting PKCS\#11 attributes
+Some commands accept attributes.
+These attributes can be entered in different ways:
+- using the formal name; e.g. `CKA_LABEL`
+- this name is not case-sensitive, `cka_label` is also valid
+- the prefix `CKA_` can be removed, for convenience. `label` is therefore a valid token.
+- for attributes accepting a boolean value, the following tokens are accepted: `CK_TRUE`, `CK_FALSE`, `true`, `false`, `yes`, `no`

 # Commands details
 ## p11slotinfo
 This command provides basic information about slots and tokens connected to a library.
 SLot and token features and flags are described, and all lechanisms are listed, together with their allowed mechanism family.

 The following table lists the meaning of abbreviations: